Menu

 • School and out-of-school teachers and educators

-In addition, IT specialists without an academic degree and young graduates can also apply for a Blue Card.
+In addition, IT specialists without an academic degree but with 3 years of relevant professional experience within the last 7 years as well as academic career starters can also apply for a Blue Card.

 Further information: